khueue/crisp/README.md

  * true - Simply ignored.
 It's just a trick to make the remaining test cases line up nicely with the commas.

- * one:Goal - Fails if Goal has more than one answer.
+ * one:Goal - Fails if Goal does not have exactly one solution.
 Basically just does a findall and checks the number of answers.

  * fail:Goal - Succeeds if Goal fails.
 Basically the same as \\+Goal.